PlanterApp/planter_blog/content/posts/guide-for-growing-cape-gooseberries/index.md

 image = "gooseberry4.jpg"
 alt = "An image of a Cape Gooseberry, its protective shell peeled back.
 The berry is a lovely golden colour, and perfectly round."
 +++
-Welcome to part two of the Southern Hemisphere series!

 The Cape Gooseberry plant is a large leafy plant native to Chile and Peru, and is actually a part of the Nightshade family.
 Unlike the Nightshade, however, the fruits of this plant are completely edible, and go great in salads!
 These plants grow amazingly in temperate climates, and a wonderful addition to any garden.